hari9585-cell/POWER-BI/README.md

 # Steps done

 1. Upload the sheet/ file from sources.
-2. Transform those data's heading.
+2. Transform to power query data's heading.
 3. Removed duplicate datas from each tables.
 4. Removed blank row/columns from each tables.
 5. Saved the work.